 A new law put in place at the beginning of 2016 has effectively put an end to the manual logging of hours.
 The Federal Motor Carrier Safety Administration has asserted that this will save $1 billion a year on paperwork alone, not to mention dozens of lives.
 Trucking companies have two years from the date the law was implemented to purchase and put to use this technology.

 The Missouri Department of Transportation outlines everything a trucker must do, including proper vehicle markings, trip reporting and inspection procedures.
-There is extensive protocol which must be carried out before, during and after a trip to ensure optimal safety.
+There is an extensive protocol which must be carried out before, during and after a trip to ensure optimal safety.
 For someone to even qualify to be a driver, all of these must be true:

-- Be at least 18 years of age; 21 if transporting hazardous materials
+- Be at least 18 years of age; 21 if transporting hazardous materials.

 - Be able to drive the vehicle safely.
 The company or contractor employing the driver should do their diligence in researching the prospective driver’s employment, driving and criminal history in order to prove they can.